docsforadobe/javascript-tools-guide/4 - User-Interface Tools/window-object.rst

 Point

-A Point object for the location of the top left corner of the Window’s frame.
+A Point object for the location of the top left corner of the Window's frame.
 The same as [frameBounds.x, frameBounds.y].
 Set this value to move the window frame to the specified location on the screen.
 The frameBounds value changes accordingly.